jhubrt/demOS/DOCS/BLITSnd/BLITSnd_3.md

     (it can be useful to play with this when you are in a critical performance part of your application).
 	The modified version _QUICKIE.MOD (inverted channels) demonstrates this...

 BLITSnd uses up to 16% of a 50hz VBL on a 8mhz STe approximately.

+When BLITsnd synchronizes DMA sound correctly, the hyphen position after "DMA sync" changes regularly
+(it works correctly on my STe and with Hatari 2.1.0 but it does not work with Steem 3.2 debug where the replay routine gets out of sync with DMA loop after a while)

 ![](img22.png)